 Mastering Retail Math for Increased Inventory Control

 Retailers rely on a variety of metrics to gauge the health and productivity of their businesses.
 Every week, they examine GM%, AUR, Inventory BOP, Sell Through %, and more in order to understand patterns, identify potential risks, and benchmark against industry trends.
 Inventory planners, specifically, are seen as the gatekeepers of these metrics.
-They are responsible for managing (and planning) these key metrics in their financial plans, evaluating potential risks and opportunities, and offering solutions to drive improvements.
-In order to effectively do this, planners should be well-versed in retail math, specifically the inputs driving retail metrics and the interdepencies between between these metrics.
+They are responsible for managing (and planning) these key metrics in their financial plans and inventory accounting, evaluating potential risks and opportunities, and offering solutions to drive improvements.
+In order to effectively do this, planners should be well-versed in retail math, specifically the inputs driving retail metrics and the interdependencies between these metrics.
 In this guide, we provide you with formulas, definitions, and examples of some of the most important metrics used in retail companies to gain inventory control.

 Term and Equations